On the Clique-Width of Unigraphs: Introduction

-In this paper, we show that the clique-width of unigraphs is at most 5.
+In this paper, we show that the clique-width of unigraphs is at most 4.
 It follows that many problems that are NP-hard in general are polynomial-time solvable for unigraphs.
-We focus on a relationship between clique-width and the characterization of unigraphs based on the canonical decomposition of graphs given by Tyshkevich~\cite{tyshkevich2000decomposition} and prove our result.
+We prove our result by a relationship between clique-width and the characterization of unigraphs based on the canonical decomposition of graphs given by Tyshkevich~\cite{tyshkevich2000decomposition}.

 This paper is organized as follows.
-The rest of this section summarizes related work. \secref{sec:preliminaries} gives preliminaries on graphs (\secref{sec:graphs}), clique-width (\secref{sec:clique-width}), and the canonical decomposition of graphs and the characterization of unigraphs based on it (\secref{sec:unigraph}).
-In \secref{sec:main}, we show our main result, which shows that the clique-width of unigraphs is at most 5. \secref{sec:conclusion} gives concluding remarks.
+The rest of this section summarizes related work. \cref{sec:preliminaries} gives preliminaries on graphs (\cref{sec:graphs}), clique-width (\cref{sec:clique-width}), and the canonical decomposition of graphs and the characterization of unigraphs (\cref{sec:unigraph}).
+In \cref{sec:main}, we show our main result: the clique-width of unigraphs is at most 4.